robraux/expressjs-routes-questions/README.md

 Note that the stack does _not_ grow if the error (4 args) handler is not utilized.

 Why does this happen?
-Hopefull this branch will serve as an example for someone else to investigate or explain.
+Hopefully this branch will serve as an example for someone else to investigate or explain.

 Which branch has what
 ====================